Page 10 - Power Consumption and Conclusion

 APH Recommended Award

-Starting from April 30, 2007, Number Ratings has been dropped for motherboards, RAM, and graphics cards.
+Starting from April 30, 2007, Number Ratings have been dropped for motherboards, RAM, and graphics cards.
 This is to ensure the most appropriate ratings reflected without the limits of using numbers.
 Everything else will continue using the Number Rating System.

 More information in our Review Focus.